 What is the nature of the mind?
 How is it related to our deeper consciousness?
 And, above all, who are we in our real being?
 What is our true identity or true Self behind the endless stream of thoughts going on inside us?

 These have always been the prime questions that we must ask in order to discover the ultimate meaning and purpose of our existence.
 They are the basis of the seeking of liberation and Self-realization in the Yoga tradition.
 In Yoga, the Divine is defined mainly as the essence of consciousness.
 The yogic spiritual quest is a practice of meditation in order to discover that.
 This forms the path of Self-knowledge as taught by Bhagavan Ramana Maharshi.
 We will examine these teachings in the following article.

 Looking at the Mind

-Today, we usually look at the mind according to the approaches of modern psychology.
+Today, we look at the mind according to the approaches of modern psychology.
 We focus on the subconscious mind, memory and past experiences as the measure of our mental state, the ground out of which our thought and emotion develops.
 Examination of the mind usually consists of trying to understand our personal history, including uncovering hidden or repressed traumatic experiences that may inhibit our functioning in life.
 In most of current psychology, the personal mind is our real consciousness and somewhere in it our true self or identity can be found.

 Modern science similarly identifies mind and consciousness, equating the faculty of thinking with the power of awareness.
 It takes us back to the basic Cartesian dictum, “I think therefore I am”.
 It regards consciousness as primarily self-consciousness, the activity of the personal self as, for example, the ability to recognize ourselves in a mirror, which capacity animals, except possibly for some primates, do not seem to have.